Hospitals and practices across the country are looking for doctors, midwives, surgeons and 36 other healthcare occupations.

 Healthcare in New Zealand

-New Zealand has both a public and private healthcare system.
-Each offers high standards of care.
+New Zealand has both a public and private healthcare system, each offers high standards of care.
+The public system is much larger, accounting for 83% of total healthcare spend.

-Being such a wide-ranging healthcare system you’ll find there’s an equally wide range of work opportunities for healthcare professionals covering every discipline or specialty.
+Being such a wide-ranging healthcare system you’ll find there’s a wide range of work opportunities for healthcare professionals covering every discipline or specialty.

 In the public system, essential healthcare services such as emergency care, essential surgery, and hospital care are provided free for all New Zealand residents and those living here on a work visa valid for two years or longer.
 Visits to general practitioners (family doctors) are paid for by the individual patient.

-Alongside the public system, private healthcare offers access to private hospitals for the treatment of both urgent and non-urgent conditions (excluding Accident and Emergency Care).
+Operating alongside the public system, private healthcare offers access to private hospitals for the treatment of both urgent and non-urgent conditions (excluding Accident and Emergency care).
 The network of private hospitals and clinics provides a range of services that include recuperative care, elective procedures and a range of general surgical procedures.
 There are also private radiology clinics and testing laboratories.

 New Zealand puts about 10% of its GDP into healthcare, a little more than the OECD average.